Machine Unlearning: A Comprehensive Survey

-Since most of the exact unlearning methods tried to split the full dataset into multi sub-sets and divide the model training process, we call this kind of unlearning technique split unlearning.
-The main process of split unlearning is illustrated in Fig. \ref{fig:naiveandspliteunlearn} (b).
-By contrast, we show the process of the naive retraining method in Fig. \ref{fig:naiveandspliteunlearn} (a).
-From Fig. \ref{fig:naiveandspliteunlearn} (a), we can see that when we unlearn the erased data by naive unlearning, we need two steps to realize it: first, remove the data from the original training dataset; second, retrain a new model based on the remaining dataset.
+Since most exact unlearning methods attempted to partition the training dataset into multiple subsets and divide the ML model learning process, we call this kind of unlearning technique split unlearning.
+The main procedure of split unlearning is illustrated in Fig. \ref{fig:naiveandspliteunlearn}~(b).
+By contrast, the process of the naive retraining method is shown in Fig. \ref{fig:naiveandspliteunlearn}~(a), where we need two steps to realize it: first, delete the samples from the training dataset; second, retrain a new model using the remaining dataset.
 Since it needs to store the whole training dataset and retrain from the remaining dataset, it often entails significant computational and stored overhead.
-Researchers saw the huge computation cost of naive retraining.
-They proposed many exact unlearning methods, and we summary as split unlearning because they were all based on data or model split techniques.
+They proposed many exact unlearning methods to reduce the huge computation cost of naive retraining, and the majority of them are based on split learning techniques, either on data or model.
 As shown in Fig. \ref{fig:naiveandspliteunlearn} (b), the split unlearning technique can be summarized into four steps.
-Different from naive unlearning trained based on the whole remaining trainset, the first phase of split unlearning is dividing the original full trainset into multiple disjoint shards.
+Unlike naive unlearning trained based on the remaining trainset, the first phase of split unlearning is dividing the original full trainset into multiple disjoint shards.
 All the constituent models are trained based on each split data slice.
-Then, in the second phase, when the unlearning request comes, they only need to remove the requested data from the split slice and retrain this slice's constituent model in the third phase.
+Then, in the second phase, when the unlearning request comes, they only need to erase the requested samples from the split slice and retrain this slice's constituent model in the third phase.
 In the last phase, the split unlearning aggregates the retrained and other constituent models together as a new unlearned model.